EngineeroLabs/Process_LaTeX/README.md

 Executables of the packages mentioned above must be on the system's search path.

+# Help Wanted

+If you would like to contribut to LaTeX in Word, we are looking for somebody who can help get the Process_LaTeX server operational on github.io.
+Contact Engineero if you are familiar with github.io and would like to help out.

 # Licensing

 Complete license information can be found in the file "gpl.txt" stored in this